-If you tried to put a bet on the first Super Bowl from outside the USA you would have struggled to find a bookmaker back in the early days.
-Despite naming competitions "The World Series" and alike it's true that most US Sports failed to drum up much interest on the world stage.
+If you tried to put a bet on the first Super Bowl from outside the USA, you would have struggled to find a bookmaker offering a market back in the early days.
+Despite naming competitions “The World Series” and the like it’s true that most US Sports failed to drum up much interest on the world stage.

 That all changed around twenty years ago when a combination of factors such as more money, increased TV exposure and the rise of online betting, suddenly created a growing market for watching and betting on US Sports in the UK and Europe.

 These days you can now place a wager on all major American Football, Basketball, Baseball and Ice Hockey from the States with ever more professional European and world leagues joining the party.

 Top US Sport bookies now offer huge depth of market on many top events with hundreds of lines available and some great offers to increase value.
 In this section you can find the best US Sport bookies to bet with and why as well as detailed guides to the bet types available, how to bet, offers to look out for and major events.

 Best Online Bookmakers for Betting on US Sports

 Betting on US Sports may be more popular than ever but it’s not yet at the point where the market is a level playing field.